 You won’t have to worry about the seat height being too low causing upward pressure on your legs and your hips.
 You won’t have to worry about the seat height being too high, either – an issue that can cause discomfort, forcing you to cross your legs while you sit, damaging the tendons and your hip joint specifically.

 The seat is standard size with a slight forward tipping angle.
 It has just a few degrees of forwarding angle, almost unnoticeable to the naked eye, but your hips will appreciate the tilt all the same.
 The front-to-back tilted angle helps to take a lot of pressure off of your hip joints while promoting better circulation throughout your lower body.

 The armrests are almost infinitely adjustable, helping to keep them out of the way of your hips so that there’s no pinching and no constraints there, either.
 Being able to adjust not only the height but also the inward/outward positioning of the armrest makes it a lot more comfortable, too.

-Combine all of that with a legendary 12 year warranty, really intelligently designed ergonomics (especially in the lumbar region), and a maximum weight capacity of 400 pounds and this belongs at or near the top of any list of the best office chair options on the market today!
+Combine all of that with a legendary 12 year warranty, really intelligently designed ergonomics (especially in the lumbar region), and a maximum weight capacity of 400 pounds and this belongs at or near the top of any list of the best chair on the market today!

 - Super high-end build quality